Building Positive, Healthy Relationships: 6 Helpful Benefits

 scripture with flowers-how to build healthy relationships

-Why are Positive Relationships Important?
+Why Positive Relationships Are Important

-As I discovered when I was 22, not all relationships are created equal.
-Whether you are pursuing a friendship, romance, or with your family there is a difference between healthy and unhealthy relationships.
-Building positive relationships begins with two people that are pursuing and nurturing personal growth.
+Whether you are pursuing a friendship, romance, or with family there is a difference between healthy and unhealthy relationships.

 Healthy does not mean perfect.
 It just means the relationships where you spend most of your time offer mutual value are authentic and operate from a place of love and respect.

 Positive relationships help you grow and contribute happiness and contentment to your life.
-They just make life better.
+They make life better.

-Unfortunately, unhealthy relationships exist and cannot be completely eliminated from your life.
-But you can learn to identify the importance of building positive relationships, place boundaries around negative relationships, and grow through the struggles and discouragement.
+But you can learn to identify the importance of building positive relationships, place boundaries around negative relationships, and grow through relationship failures, struggles and discouragement.

 When you invest time with healthy, positive people, you have more support and emotional margin to manage the people that subtract from your life,